 Camping in Yala National Park

-Wild Coast Tented Lodge has three kinds of stays.
-The cocoon pool suite with a pool, the cocoon suite and family cocoon suites with an urchin for children.
-In total there are 28 stays in the area.
-You can easily call this glamping instead of camping.
+Wild Coast Tented Lodge has three kinds of stays: the cocoon pool suite, the cocoon suite, and family cocoon suites with an urchin for children.
+There are 28 cocoon-like stays in the area, shaped together like a leopard’s paw.
+You can definitely call this glamping — a very comfortable version of camping!

 Book: Yala Wild Coast Lodge

-Yala Wild Coast Tented Lodge already won several awards like the Best New Luxury Hotel of 2018!
+It’s, therefore, no surprise that Yala Wild Coast Tented Lodge has won several awards, such as the Best New Luxury Hotel of 2018!

 Book: Yala Wild Coast Lodge